kfarrelly/nucleo/README.md

 ![Image of Nucleo Leaderboard](https://media-nucleo.s3.amazonaws.com/preview/leaderboard.png)

+## Mantra
+Anything transactional, allow Stellar to do the work.
+Everything else, centralize in our own relational db for easy reference.

 ## Outstanding tasks
 - [x] Integrate Ledger and StellarGuard
 - [ ] Allow private profiles with account info hidden to those who don't follow you.
 If private, user must approve follow requests.